LangatAmos/recipe-app/README.md

 This is a web application that youcan be run from a browser.
 It can be install it locally on PC.

 How to install
 (i).
-Requirements -It is compatible with the following devices: computer, tablts smartphone, and iPads. -Access to the Internet
+Requirements -It is compatible with the following devices: computer, tablets, and iPads. -Access to the Internet
+    -run `npm install` to install all dependencies -run `npm run server` to open backend server
+    -run `npm start` to launch the application

 (ii).
 Procedure This application can be installed on Windows, Linux and MacOS.
 Saved to the local folder, open with a suitable browser, or using terminal command.
 Launch it directly. (tutorial on Steps to follow when launching available).